Datavault-UK/automate-dv-docs/docs/tutorial/tut_as_of_date.md

 !!! note
     _dbt_utils_ is another package for dbt, provided by dbt Labs.
 The date_spine macro above is provided by this package.
-    For more information, go read the date_spine docs [here](https://github.com/dbt-labs/dbt-utils#date_spine-source). dbtvault includes dbt_utils as a dependency, and is installed alongside the dbtvault package.
+    For more information, go read the date_spine docs [here](https://github.com/dbt-labs/dbt-utils#date_spine-source).
+    AutomateDV includes dbt_utils as a dependency, and is installed alongside the AutomateDV package.

 It will require the following input: